Last Updated on July 1, 2026 by Daniel Globe

 How Dangerous Is Angels Landing?

 Angels Landing is extremely dangerous, and you should treat it as a serious exposure hike rather than a casual trail.
-You face a narrow ridge with 1,500-foot cliffs on both sides, so every step demands attention.
+You face a narrow ridge with drop-offs ranging from about 500 to 1,500 feet on both sides, so every step demands attention.
 Use hiking safety habits from the start: keep three points of contact on chains, move deliberately, and don’t rush for anyone.
 Your risk assessment should include your fitness, balance, fear of heights, and comfort with exposed terrain before you commit.
 Most serious incidents happen in steep, narrow sections where a slip can become a fall in seconds.
-Recent permit rules may have reduced crowding, but they haven’t made the route safe.
-If you feel unsure, turn back without apology; choosing your own limits is freedom, not failure.
-Stay alert, respect the terrain, and make decisions that protect your body and your future.
+The permit system has reduced crowding, but it hasn’t changed the terrain itself.
+If you feel unsure at any point, turning back is the right call, not a failure of nerve.

 How Many People Have Died on Angels Landing?

-As of 2026, you should know that 19 people have died on Angels Landing, with 17 deaths linked to falls and 2 to health-related incidents.
-Most fatalities happen in the trail’s narrow, exposed sections, where one misstep can have deadly consequences.
+Different sources report slightly different totals for Angels Landing, largely because of how ambiguous or historical cases get counted.
+As of 2026, one detailed tracking source puts the confirmed total at 19, with 17 deaths linked to falls and 2 to health-related incidents; other outlets, including Wikipedia, counted 18 confirmed deaths through 2025, rising after an April 2026 fall that some news coverage still refers to as the “18th known fatality.”
+Whichever exact number you use, the pattern is consistent: most fatalities happen in the trail’s narrow, exposed sections, where one misstep can have deadly consequences.
 If you hike it, treat the route with extreme caution and respect the risks at every step.

 Confirmed Death Toll

-By 2026, at least 19 people have died on the Angels Landing trail, including 17 fall-related deaths and 2 from health emergencies.
-You should read this confirmed death toll as a serious warning, not a reason to fear nature itself.
-The fatality trends show a long history: 12 deaths were reported from 1908 to 2016, then 7 more since 2016.
-From 2017 to 2021, deaths averaged about one per year, though no falling deaths were reported from 2022 to 2025, likely after new safety measures and the permit system.
-You still face exposed ledges, steep drop-offs, and a demanding climb, so prepare carefully, check weather, and choose routes that protect your freedom to move safely.
+By 2026, at least 18, and by some counts 19, people have died on the Angels Landing trail, the large majority from fall-related incidents and a smaller number from health emergencies.
+Read this as a serious warning, not a reason to fear nature itself.
+Fatality trends span a long history, with the majority of documented cases occurring since the 1980s and roughly seven reported since 2016.
+From 2017 to 2021, deaths averaged about one per year, and no falling deaths were reported on the trail from 2022 until April 2026, coinciding with the launch of the permit system.
+You still face exposed ledges, steep drop-offs, and a demanding climb, so prepare carefully, check the weather, and choose the pace that keeps you safe.

 Why Fatalities Occur

-Those confirmed deaths point to a clear pattern: people usually die on Angels Landing because the trail’s exposed sections leave little margin for error.
+These confirmed deaths point to a clear pattern: people usually die on Angels Landing because the trail’s exposed sections leave little margin for error.
 You face steep drop-offs, narrow ledges, and crowded choke points where one misstep can turn fatal.
 Most deaths came from falls, while a few involved health issues.
 Hiker behavior matters too: rushing, overconfidence, distraction, and ignoring traction or turn-back limits raise your risk.
-Environmental factors also play a role; wind, heat, slick rock, and congestion can make safe footing harder.
-Fatalities have clustered in busy seasons, which shows how crowding compounds danger.
-Since the permit system began, falling deaths have dropped, but the terrain hasn’t changed.
-If you go, move deliberately, stay aware, and protect your freedom by choosing caution.
+Environmental factors also play a role; wind, heat, slick sandstone, and congestion can make safe footing harder, and the rock becomes especially slippery when wet.
+Since the permit system began, falling deaths dropped for several years, though the terrain itself hasn’t changed.
+If you go, move deliberately and stay aware of both your footing and the hikers around you.

 What Makes the Chains Section So Risky?

 The chains section is the most dangerous part of Angels Landing because you’re crossing a narrow ridge with steep drop-offs on both sides.
-You’re exposed to cliffs that plunge about 1,500 feet, so one slip can turn serious fast.
+You’re exposed to cliffs that plunge from roughly 500 to 1,500 feet depending on the spot, so one slip can turn serious fast.
 You need both hands on the chains, but hiker congestion can force you to pass others in tight spaces, raising the chance of a mistake.
-Weather impact matters too: wind can unbalance you, and rain can make the rock slick and unforgiving.
+Weather impact matters too: wind can unbalance you, and rain makes the sandstone slick and unforgiving.
 Move slowly, keep your footing deliberate, and don’t rush for anyone else.
-Since the permit system started in 2022, fatalities have dropped, showing that fewer people on the ridge can improve safety.
-If you want the freedom of reaching the summit, you also need the discipline to respect this section’s limits and turn back when conditions feel unsafe.

 Which Angels Landing Incidents Got the Most Attention?

 You’ll find that the most attention-grabbing Angels Landing incidents often involve fatal falls, like the widely reported May 1987 death of an unnamed woman who fell about 250 feet.
-You should also note high-profile cases such as Kristoffer Jones’s 2004 fall during a dare, which drew concern because reckless choices can turn deadly fast.
-More recent deaths, including the 2024 discovery below Scout Lookout and Gilberto Ramos’s 2026 death, kept safety worries in the spotlight and reminded you that the trail’s risks haven’t gone away.
+You should also note cases from the 2000s that drew concern because reckless choices, like ignoring marked boundaries, can turn deadly fast.
+More recent deaths, including incidents around Scout Lookout in the 2020s and Gilberto Ramos’s April 2026 death, kept safety worries in the spotlight and reminded you that the trail’s risks haven’t gone away.

 Notable Fatal Falls

 Several Angels Landing fatalities have drawn outsized attention because they highlighted how quickly a mistake can become deadly on the trail’s exposed sections.
 If you hike here, treat hiker safety and fall prevention as nonnegotiable.
-In May 1987, an unnamed woman fell about 250 feet, and the case became the trail’s most widely reported death.
-In April 1989, Jeffery Robert Dwyer fell 150 feet in an accidental plunge that showed how narrow ledges leave little margin.
+In May 1987, an unnamed woman fell about 250 feet, in the case that became the trail’s most widely reported early death.
+In April 1989, a fall of roughly 150 feet near the peak showed how narrow ledges leave little margin, in a case investigators considered ambiguous enough that they weighed both accident and foul play.
 In February 2018, a 13-year-old girl slipped and fell hundreds of feet, reminding you that age doesn’t cancel risk.
-Savannah McTague’s 2019 death during high winds led to more warning signs.
-On April 17, 2026, Gilberto Ramos fell near Big Bend, the first death since permits began in 2022.
+A death during high winds in November 2019 led to additional warning signage at the trailhead.
+On April 17, 2026, 68-year-old Gilberto Ramos of Laredo, Texas, fell from the chains section on the trail’s north side — the first fatal fall since the permit system began in 2022.

 High-Profile Rescue Cases

 High-profile Angels Landing rescue cases have often gotten as much attention as the fatalities, because they show how fast a slip can turn into a life-or-death emergency.
 If you hike here, remember that heroic rescues can happen in seconds, but they don’t erase the risk.
-In 2010, a police officer’s save of a girl drew a media spotlight on the trail’s exposure.
-A 2013 slip left a 23-year-old hiker perched on a ledge, and that near miss warned you how little margin exists.
-In 2018, a 13-year-old’s fall pushed safety concerns even higher.
-Even the 2015 Keyhole Canyon flood shaped how you see Zion’s hazards, and later scrutiny of safety protocols kept the caution alive.
+A 2013 slip left a hiker perched on a ledge, and that near miss underscored how little margin exists on the ridge.
+The 2018 fall of a 13-year-old pushed safety concerns even higher and contributed to renewed scrutiny of trail safety protocols in the years that followed.

 Media-Worthy Recent Incidents

 Recent Angels Landing incidents have kept drawing national attention because they underline how quickly a crowded trail can turn deadly.
-You saw that in April 2026, when 68-year-old Gilberto Ramos of Laredo, Texas, fell and became the first fatality since the 2022 permit system began.
-Rangers reported it at 2 p.m. and launched a multi-agency emergency response; the trail reopened the next day after maintenance.
-You also may remember Justin Bingham’s October 2024 fall and a 13-year-old girl’s death in February 2018.
-Since the trail opened, at least 18 confirmed fatalities have occurred, mostly during congested sections.
-These incidents kept the spotlight on hiker safety and showed why the permit system matters: it’s meant to manage crowds, reduce risk, and help you move through the trail more freely and carefully.
+In April 2026, 68-year-old Gilberto Ramos of Laredo, Texas, fell and became the first fatality on the trail since the 2022 permit system began.
+Rangers received the report around 2 p.m. and launched a multi-agency emergency response; the trail reopened the following weekend after maintenance and recovery efforts wrapped up.
+Coverage of the incident noted that, based on the most detailed available tallies, Angels Landing had already recorded 17 to 18 confirmed deaths before this one.
+These incidents kept the spotlight on hiker safety and showed why the permit system matters: it’s meant to manage crowds, reduce risk, and help you move through the trail more carefully.

 How the Permit System Changed the Hike